Top 50 Gastropubs

 As well as owning The Edinburgh Castle they also own two other venues in the city including the newly closed Cottonopolis, which is set to reopen as a new concept, and The Libertine in Withington.

-The Edinburgh Castle, which has an upstairs restaurant, offers a small menu of traditional British dishes featuring locally-sourced ingredients and products from local suppliers, such as sourdough bread from Manchester’s Pollen Bakery.
+The Edinburgh Castle, which has an upstairs restaurant, previously offered a small menu of traditional British dishes featuring locally-sourced ingredients and products from local suppliers, such as sourdough bread from Manchester’s Pollen Bakery.

-Dishes include specialities such as Colchester oysters & Rhubarb mignonette, Mrs Kirkham’s Lancashire cheese doughnuts and Red House farm cull ewe - saddle chop.
-Sunday lunch offers a set menu with two or three courses.
+Dishes included specialities such as Colchester oysters & Rhubarb mignonette, Mrs Kirkham’s Lancashire cheese doughnuts and Red House farm cull ewe - saddle chop.

 The Good Food Guide named it among one of Britain’s cosiest pubs describing it as “a handsome example of a classic Victorian city boozer.”